Questions to ask when considering an RPO partnershipApril 15, 2021

-Of note, 60 percent of RPO customers say their talent solutions partner brings “innovation” to the table less than once a year, if at all.
+Of note, RPO providers champion forecasting trends, handling change and pivoting solution and delivery for clients (especially true during the pandemic).
 RPO providers make many promises and, encouragingly, most deliver.
 However, research shows too many customers enter into multi-year partnerships without knowing how to carefully evaluate whether the elements they’ve been promised are being met.
-With the global RPO market being forecasted to grow by nearly 12 percent each of the next three years (reaching $8.8 billion by 2021), it’s especially vital for customers to truly understand the quality of their partnerships.
+With the global RPO market being forecasted to reach $20.8 billion by 2027, it’s especially vital for customers to truly understand the quality of their partnerships.

 Throughout this article, we explore a combination of the “promises” being made, the questions you need to be asking to ensure these promises are becoming reality, how RPO as a whole has evolved, and what a market leading RPO program really looks like.
 Let the following serve as your toolkit:

-As noted above, according to a joint HRO Today and WilsonHCG study, nearly 60 percent of RPO customers say their talent solutions provider brings innovation to the table less than once a year.
-Further, according to an HR executive we recently spoke with, “I’m sick of hearing about RPO and innovation!
+According to NelsonHall's 2020 Evolution of RPO report, 73% of organizations will seek tech/tools advice from their RPO provider (wholly or partially).
+To innovate, clients seek guidance from RPO providers on improving their tech function and everyday processes.
+Further, according to an HR executive we spoke with, “I’m sick of hearing about RPO and innovation!
 Innovation is too often used to mask an inability to execute basic fundamentals.”
 For many, the challenge is confusion around the definition of innovation.

 In brief, innovation must be unique and different within every RPO partnership.

-In addition, WilsonHCG’s creation of a talent community supported by a newly implemented candidate relationship management (CRM) tool is now underpinning an ambitious diversity and inclusion strategy.
-These “innovations” have created more strategic business partnering, a proactive and sustainable approach to talent acquisition, and the expertise to align talent processes with revenue generation.
+Additionally, WilsonHCG’s creation of a talent community supported by a newly implemented candidate relationship management (CRM) tool is now underpinning an ambitious diversity and inclusion strategy.
+These “innovations” have created more strategic business partnering, a proactive and sustainable approach to talent acquisition and the expertise to align talent processes with revenue generation.

-- What does “innovation” mean to you in partnership with our organisation?
+- What does “innovation” mean to you in partnership with our organization?

-- In what ways has your team set our organisation up for long-term success should we choose to bring processes in-house or look elsewhere?
+- In what ways has your team set our organization up for long-term success should we choose to bring processes in-house or look elsewhere?

-- In what ways have you introduced innovation to our organisation?
+- In what ways have you introduced innovation to our organization?
 How are we differentiating from our competitors and your competitors?

-According to NelsonHall’s 2018 “Next Generation” RPO report, the top reasons organisations from across the globe choose RPO partnerships include:
+According to NelsonHall's 2020 NEAT report, the top reasons organizations from across the globe choose RPO partnerships include:

 Each of these can be contributed to the quality of recruiter your RPO partner brings.
 Whether you’re seeking software developers in the heart of London, Berlin or Prague, or undertaking an executive search across Europe with the need for relocation, your RPO recruiters should be equipped with market intelligence, experience in your industry, and the confidence to consult (bringing with them the recommendations you need to make an informed decision).

 The promises made by RPO business leaders are only as effective as the teams delivering the solutions.
-High quality recruiters and subject matter experts will not only deliver great hiring results, but will also enable an organisation to achieve their strategic objectives – whether that includes future-forward and proactive talent acquisition initiatives, streamlined process management that incites greater efficiency, improved diversity and inclusion in recruitment, or any number of other key objectives.
+High-quality recruiters and subject matter experts (SMEs) will not only deliver great hiring results, but will also enable an organization to achieve their strategic objectives – whether that includes future-forward and proactive talent acquisition initiatives, streamlined process management that incites greater efficiency, improved diversity and inclusion in recruitment, or any number of other key objectives.
 When your RPO promises “expert” recruitment teams, dig deeper.

 - Can you "show" us the subject matter expertise of your recruitment team?

-- What trainings do you have in place, either regionally or globally, to ensure the continued growth of your recruiters?
+- What training do you have in place, either regionally or globally, to ensure the continued growth of your recruiters?

-- In the face of high demand, low supply, how can your recruiters find the right talent beyond what other RPO providers can provide?
+- In the face of high demand, low supply, how can your recruiters find the right talent beyond what other talent providers can provide?

-- If your recruiters are located in a different country or continent, how can they really have local expertise in our region?
+- If your recruiters are located in a different country or continent, how do they have local expertise in our region?

 While RPO engagements provide dedicated resources to your account, there should also be a utility bench of skilled recruitment professionals who are trained and prepared to supplement your team at times of immediate scale need.
 This eliminates the necessary ramp-up time when dealing with a spike in hiring, which improves time-to-fill and leads to a higher quality of hire.
 In addition, to support and ensure your ability to scale, RPO providers often promise strategic process design, ATS improvement, hiring manager training and various technologies.